 And the good news is that there is a way to keep all of those nostalgically infused things without turning them into dust-covered clutter:

 Create a scrap book - physical or online.

 Is it old and you have not worn it in years?
 If the answer is -yep!

 Recreate Elsa's number from 'Frozen' and - let it go!

-Does it compliment you?
+1. Does it still compliment me?